BOAScripts/Auto-ADUser-OUT/AD-Setup/README.md

 - There is only 1000 user names in the .csv, so `($model.activeUsersPerOU + $model.expiredUsersPerOU) * $userOUs.Length` cannot be more than 1000 => $userOUs are OUs where there is "user" in the distinguished name but not "security groups","WAITING","DISABLED".

+# Issues

+- users in Internal & External OU precisely doesn't have a department in their description.

 # Copy below in project readme, not in AD-Setup